Weronika3108/Weronika3108/README.md

 ## Welcome 👋

-My name is Weronika, and I’m a technical support transfering to software tester commited to **continuous growth**.
+My name is Weronika, and I’m a technical support transfering to software tester.
+I'm commited to learn every skill needed to perfectly perform in this job.
 I put strong emphasis on **delivering top quality** and **pay close attention** to every detail of my work.
 During my learning process, I am mastering the skills of **writing test cases, reporting defects and creating test reports.** I'm focusing on **exploratory testing, testing of websites and mobile applications**, **REST API testing**.
 I know how to use **SQL, Trello, X-Ray, Jira, Confluence, Postman, GIT**.
 The result of my work can be seen in my **PORTFOLIO**

 📈 EXPERIENCE